Bnyro/bfetch/README.md

 # bfetch

-Simple System Info Fetch written in Bash to work on Linux devices\
+Simple System Info Script to run on terminal startup written in Bash\
 ASCII credits go to pfetch by dylanaraps

 ## Demo